confluentinc/cli/README.md

 Either set the `GITHUB_TOKEN` environment variable or create `~/.config/goreleaser/github_token` with this value.
 The token must have `repo` scope to deploy artifacts to Github.

+If you update the `.goreleaser.yml`, you'll need to regenerate the `install.sh`.
+The repo has to be open source for this to work right.
+Then run:

+    go get github.com/goreleaser/godownloader
+    godownloader --repo=confluentinc/cli --output=install.sh

+If the git repo is private, update the generated `install.sh` to use `curl -n` for netrc support as well as set the `giturl` to use the api servers instead of the public page.